vedatechnologiesinc/vix/README.md

-  make, m               run `make' inside a dev shell rebuild, rb           rebuild the system search, s             search for packages run, r                run a Nix application repl                  start an interactive environment for evaluating Nix expressions eval, e               evaluate a Nix expression
+  make, m               run `make' inside a dev shell rebuild, rb           rebuild the system search, s             search for packages find, fd              search for packages in the `nixpkgs' flake run, r                run a Nix application repl                  start an interactive environment for evaluating Nix expressions eval, e               evaluate a Nix expression